Skip to main content

 Summit trail

-Accessed from the Long Lake Campground (upper 900s loop), the Summit Trail is a 1-mile nature trail loop that scales Dundee Mountain.
+Accessed from the Long Lake Campground (upper 900s loop), the Summit Trail is a 1-mile trail loop that scales Dundee Mountain.
 Glacial geology interpretive signs mark this challenging trail to the top of the highest kame in the forest, with panoramic views of the Campbellsport drumlins and other Ice Age topography.
 Use caution on the steep elevation changes as the trail tread may be wet or snow-covered in winter.
-Pets are not allowed on this trail.

 Tamarack trail